ocaml-flambda/flambda-backend/HACKING.md

 a global switch.
 For a global switch named `oxcaml`, the prefix will be `$(opam var root)/oxcaml`.

-The OxCaml must then be configured with this switch as prefix:
+OxCaml must then be configured with this switch as prefix:

 ```shell
 ./configure --prefix=${opam_switch_prefix} ...